luke-slytalker/surecom/README.md

 Data is encrypted and obfuscated then embedded into the Least Significant Bits of the cover image, producing a visually identical image saved in PNG format.

 # EMBED
-EMBEDDING USAGE:  embed.py -i IMAGE -d "data to embed" -p PASSWORD -s SAVED_AS -o OFFSET
+USAGE:  embed.py -i IMAGE -d "data to embed" -p PASSWORD -s SAVED_AS -o OFFSET

 # EXTARCT
-EXTARCTION USEAGE:  extract.py -i IMAGE -p PASSWORD -o OFFSET
+USEAGE:  extract.py -i IMAGE -p PASSWORD -o OFFSET